-Then you add the espresso, or caffe.
-One shot is equal to one ounce.
-If you order an espresso, you will get a one ounce shot of espresso in a demitasse, which is French for half-cup and usually holds about three ounces.
+Then you add the espresso or caffe.
+One-shot is equal to one ounce.
+If you order an espresso, you will get a one-ounce shot of espresso in a demitasse, which is French for half-cup and usually holds about three ounces.
 An espresso macchiato is the shot of espresso with foam on top, and espresso creme is espresso with an ounce of heavy cream.
-Whether it be a shot of espresso or a shot of a flavored syrup, one shot is one ounce.
-In a short (small) or a tall (medium) drink there will usually be two shots of espresso, which is called a double or doppio.
-The larger sizes (grande or venti) would contain a triple, or three shots.
+Whether it be a shot of espresso or a shot of flavored syrup, one shot is one ounce.
+In a short (small) or a tall (medium) drink, there will usually be two shots of espresso, which is called a double or doppio.
+The larger sizes (grande or venti) would contain a triple or three shots.
 And for the daring, a quad would be four shots.

 Espresso macchiato made with half and half.

-- A caffe latte is steamed whole milk and espresso.
+- A caffe latte is steamed with whole milk and espresso.

 - A caffe breve would be steamed half and half with espresso, very rich; it is my favorite drink.
 It is okay to leave off the caffe part (i.e. I’ll have a latte) because they assume you are not asking for just a cup of steamed milk, but need some caffeine to get you going!

 - The same goes for a mocha, which just means chocolate, but if you ask for a mocha they will assume you are asking for a mocha caffe latte, not just chocolate.